I Wish I Could Shimmy Like My Sister Kate

-"I Wish I Could Shimmy Like My Sister Kate", often simply "Sister Kate", is an up-tempo jazz dance song, written by Armand J. Piron and published in 1922.

-The lyrics of the song are narrated first person by Kate's sister, who sings about Kate's impressive dancing skill and her wish to be able to emulate it.
-She laments that she's not quite "up to date", but believes that dancing the Shimmy like "Sister Kate" will rectify this, and she will be able to impress "all the boys in the neighborhood" like her sister.
-Early recordings listed at Discogs include 1922 sides by Mary Straine And Joseph Smith's Jazz Band on Black Swan Records; The Virginians on Victor; and The Original Memphis Five, as an instrumental, on Pathé Actuelle.
-Vocalist Anna Jones recorded it accompanied by Fats Waller on piano in 1923.
-Arrangements ranged from big band jazz to the Alabama Jug Band in the 1930s, a precursor to jug band revival versions during the 1960s by Dave Van Ronk and Jim Kweskin (see below).
+"I Wish I Could Shimmy Like My Sister Kate", often simply "Sister Kate", is an up-tempo jazz dance song written by Armand J. Piron and published in 1922.
+The lyrics are narrated in the first person by Kate's sister, who sings about Kate's dancing and her wish to emulate it.
+She laments that she's not quite "up to date", but believes that dancing the Shimmy like "Sister Kate" will rectify this and let her impress "all the boys in the neighborhood" as well.

-Over the years this song has been performed and recorded by many artists, including Frances Faye and Rusty Warren, a 1959 version by Shel Silverstein, The Olympics in 1960 (released as "Shimmy Like Kate"), the Red Onion Band, and a beat version by The Remo Four in 1964.
-It was performed live by The Beatles in 1962, and a recording of one such performance appears on Live! at the Star-Club in Hamburg, Germany; 1962.
+Authorship dispute

-Kid Ory recorded it with alternative lyrics by Louis Armstrong in Denmark on November 13, 1959, but never used these lyrics in the US.
+Kid Ory recorded the song with alternative lyrics by Louis Armstrong in Denmark on November 13, 1959, though these lyrics were never used in the US.
 Armstrong claimed he had written the song and sold it for $50.
 According to Armstrong, Kate was a murdered brothel madame named Katie Townsend.

+Early recordings

+Early recordings listed at Discogs include 1922 sides by Mary Straine and Joseph Smith's Jazz Band on Black Swan Records; The Virginians on Victor; and The Original Memphis Five, as an instrumental, on Pathé Actuelle.
+Vocalist Anna Jones recorded it accompanied by Fats Waller on piano in 1923.
+Arrangements ranged from big-band jazz to the Alabama Jug Band in the 1930s, a precursor to jug-band revival versions in the 1960s by Dave Van Ronk and Jim Kweskin.

+Folk and jug-band revival

-The song arrived in the 1960s and 1970s folk scene thanks to Dave Van Ronk (recording it twice on In the Tradition and on Dave Van Ronk and the Ragtime Jug Stompers) and Jim Kweskin, who made it part of a "Sister Kate's Night Out" medley on his Relax Your Mind album with Mel Lyman and Fritz Richmond.
-In 1967, the Nitty Gritty Dirt Band included it in on their eponymous The Nitty Gritty Dirt Band (album).
+The song arrived in the 1960s and 1970s folk scene thanks to Dave Van Ronk, who recorded it twice — on In the Tradition and on Dave Van Ronk and the Ragtime Jug Stompers — and Jim Kweskin, who made it part of a "Sister Kate's Night Out" medley on his Relax Your Mind album with Mel Lyman and Fritz Richmond.
+In 1967, the Nitty Gritty Dirt Band included it on their eponymous album, The Nitty Gritty Dirt Band (album).

+Other recordings and cover versions

+The song has been performed and recorded by many artists over the years, including: